mjtorn/ripwhine/README.rst

 The output is a directory for the artist, and sub-directories for discs named "Year - Album Name."

-That gets a bit tricky when using the shell to play music so a symlink is set up for the album as well.
+The year might be a bit tricky when using the shell to play music so a symlink is set up for the album as well.

 Next to the flacs is a file ``musicbrainz.id`` with the disc id